-- 1 Select the Vuser group or groups that you want to run. - 1 - 2 Choose Scenario > Start, or click the Run button.
+- 1 Select the Vuser group or groups that you want to run. - 2 Select Run Group/s from the right-click menu.
 The Vuser groups execute their scripts.
 If you run a Vuser group in the DOWN or ERROR state, Astra LoadTest initializes and then runs the Vuser group.